- Print

 The PM collect mechanism is used in the following products:

-• Skylight sensor: control (Flowmeter, NFV SOAM (DMM, PL, SLM) and Regulator)
+- Provider Connectivity Assurance Sensor Control (Flowmeter, NFV SOAM (DMM, PL, SLM) and Regulator)

 This mechanism establishes a real-time data feed from the devices to orchestrator over an SSH tunnel that is initiated by the device.
 The mechanism can be enabled, and when enabled, it can be configured to send performance data for the following types of measurements:

-• PAA, Policy, Regulator, DMM, PL, SA, SA Metrics
+- PAA, Policy, Regulator, DMM, PL, SA, SA Metrics

-• SLM, Flowmeter, TWAMP, Port, Shaper, SFP and System Health metrics
+- SLM, Flowmeter, TWAMP, Port, Shaper, SFP and System Health metrics

-Configuration of this mechanism can be controlled through Skylight orchestrator via the Collection ▶ Device Configuration tab.
+Configuration of this mechanism can be controlled through Legacy orchestrator via the Collection ▶ Device Configuration tab.
 For each device, you can enable the mechanism and if enabled, you can specify the measurement types you wish orchestrator to receive and the frequency at which data will be sent.

 Some measurement types allow data points to be streamed every second whereas other types such as system metrics are only available at greater intervals.
 Please review device documentation to understand the possible intervals for each measurement type.

 The device configuration page also allows you to define the IP address the device will use to connect to orchestrator.
-For convenience, Skylight orchestrator can be configured to automatically manage the IP address setting on the devices.
+For convenience, Legacy orchestrator can be configured to automatically manage the IP address setting on the devices.

 The CSV producer will generate CSV files as data points are received and stored into binary storage.
 This effectively means that under recovery operations, the exported CSV files may produce data in non-chronological order.
 This is expected behavior and northbound systems must be able to cope with data points that do not arrive in chronological order.